amolabs/docs/testnet.md

 ```bash
 amocli --rpc <rpc_node_ip:port> <command> <args>
 ```
-You can ommit `--rpc` option in order to connect to a node on a localhost.
+You can omit `--rpc` option in order to connect to a node on a localhost.
 For more information about how to use `amocli`, see [README.md](https://github.com/amolabs/amo-client-go/blob/master/README.md).